leann-e/be-nc-news-proj/README.md

 7. Run `npm test` to run the entire test suite, **or** run `npm test <file_path>` to run a specific testing file.

 8. Run `npm run seed:prod` for Heroku deployment.
-This will seed the production database.

 ## Versions

-This project was completed using `Node.js` v18.3.0 and `Postgres` v14.5
+This project was completed using `Node.js v18.3.0` and `Postgres v14.5`.